GrinonBarrett/Taksidos/Lore Notes.md

 [Tertiary Gods]: # " The third highest order of gods.
 Too powerful to exist on the more fragile planes in their proper form.
 They can, and will, safely send an avatar on their behald to represent themselves.
 They may also have powerful servants of their own.
 Most of the relevent gods of religious pantheons will fall into this category."

 [Blancocha]: # " A fiendish being that seeks to corrupt moral beings and institutions.
 It operates by contacting the faithful during times of doubt and by elevating the selfish.
 It prefers its agents to each act alone, using their isolation to make its communication (and thus grasp) easier.
 Though not as powerful as an eldritch deity, it seeks to rival them eventually.
-It is not as powerful as it thinks, but is not afraid to elevate lower beings to nearly godlike status.
+It is not as powerful as it thinks, but is not afraid to elevate lower beings to subscended status.
 Epithets;
 Bringer of lights
 The sickening radiance